 - Trane Co.

-The Foundation expects to provide about $175,000 in support in 2017 to students and staff in the School District of La Crosse.
-This includes nearly $60,000 in classroom grants and about $20,000 for Random Acts of Kindness to meet needs of students in areas such as nutrition, hygiene, clothing, and transportation.
-A key new program supports the implementation of AVID, a college readiness program available to students at both Central and Logan High Schools.
+The Foundation expects to provide about $200,000 in support in 2018 to students and staff in the School District of La Crosse.
+This includes at least $70,000 in classroom grants and about $25,000 for Random Acts of Kindness to meet needs of students in areas such as nutrition, hygiene, clothing, and transportation.

 Executive Director David Stoeffler